kemalcr/kemalcr.com/guide.md

 ### Context Storage

-Context is pretty useful.
+Contexts are useful for sharing states between filters and middleware.
 You can use `context` to store some variables and access them later at some point.
 Each stored value only exist in the lifetime of request / response cycle.
-This pretty useful for sharing states between middlewares, filters e.g

 ```ruby
 before_get "/" do |env|